-Speaking about potential distribution errors, distcheck will also ensure that the distclean rule actually removes all built files.
-This is done by running make distcleancheck at the end of the VPATH build.
-By default, distcleancheck will run distclean and then make sure the build tree has been emptied by running \$(distcleancheck_listfiles).
-Usually this check will find generated files that you forgot to add to the DISTCLEANFILES variable (see Chapter 12 [Clean], page 67).
+Speaking of potential distribution errors, distcheck also ensures that the distclean rule actually removes all built files.
+This is done by running 'make distcleancheck' at the end of the VPATH build.
+By default, distcleancheck will run distclean and then make sure the build tree has been emptied by running '\$(distcleancheck_listfiles)'.
+Usually this check will find generated files that you forgot to add to the DISTCLEANFILES variable (see Chapter 12 [Clean], page 68).

-The distcleancheck behavior should be OK for most packages, otherwise you have the possibility to override the definition of either the distcleancheck rule, or the \$(distcleancheck_listfiles) variable.
-For instance to disable distcleancheck completely, add the following rule to your top-level Makefile.am:
+The distcleancheck behavior should be OK for most packages, otherwise you have the possibility to override the definition of either the distcleancheck rule, or the '\$(distcleancheck_listfiles)' variable.
+For instance, to disable distcleancheck completely, add the following rule to your top-level Makefile.am: